iolk/dot-files/README.md

 To install the cursor theme put the theme files in `~/.icons` in this case you can see the Vimix-cursors folder

+To install the theme download it and extract in `/usr/share/themes/`

 Themes used in this configuration:
  - GTK: [Nordic Darker](https://github.com/EliverLara/Nordic)
  - Icon: [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)